National Defense and Protection

 Paul also believes that a free and accessible internet works and its regulation is not the responsibility of the government.
 He is in staunch opposition to the Federal Communication Commission’s (FCC) implementation of so-called “net neutrality” guidelines, which gives the FCC new regulatory jurisdiction over the internet.
 Furthermore, Paul is in support of keeping the internet access-free from all federal taxes.
 The absence of such taxes will help keep consumers’ internet rates low and inspire private sector expenditure.

-Paul holds that key elements are needed to ensure that our immigration system is workable and successful.
-This includes investment in an effective border security system, a legal immigration system that promotes economic growth, a temporary worker program to provide for future labor needs, and enhanced employment verification standards to prevent the hiring of illegal immigrants.
+Paul holds that a legal immigration system also must immediately deport any and all illegal immigrants who have committed a violent crime, without equivocation.
+From there, he aims to promote policy that creates economic growth, a temporary worker program to provide for future labor needs, and enhanced employment verification standards to prevent the hiring of illegal immigrants.

 Past efforts to pass comprehensive immigration reform have failed due to public mistrust of the government’s ability to manage such a program.
 The changing nature of immigration across the southern border has also hurt these efforts.